Bachelor's Degree in Life Sciences

 – 5 ECTS – Objectives:

-- Prioritizing structural protein families
+- Classify protein structural families

 - Structure/function and signaling pathways of membrane proteins, nuclear receptors, and adhesion molecules